January 12th, 2022

 Improvements to snoring, sleep apnea and rhinoplasty are very much connected.
 Sleep apnea is a result of the flow of air being so constricted that an abrupt halt in breathing occurs, resulting in a jarring wakeup.
 Often, patients report having a better sleep after rhinoplasty, as the improved airflow through the nose means that the breathing passages do not have to work so hard, thus does not trigger the conditions of snoring and sleep apnea as strongly as it had prior to the procedure.

-The five-minute nose job is a revolutionary procedure that Dr. Mulholland has revolutionized.
-This modern type of cosmetic rhinoplasty is a non-surgical method that utilizes dermal fillers to hide and correct the appearance of bumps, scoops, and minor bends on the nose.
+The five-minute nose job is a revolutionary non-surgical procedure.
+This modern type of cosmetic rhinoplasty utilizes dermal fillers to hide and correct the appearance of bumps, scoops, and minor bends on the nose.